ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 ~~Holy Champion~~
 ~~Inquisitor~~
 ## Investigator
 *There are forces more ancient than time, foes more sinister than the foulest men, and beings more titanic than gods.
 The world stands at a precipice of woe and terror, being threatened nightly by dark agents and hordes of monsters.
 At risk to their own lives and sanities, investigators penetrate the evil that creeps in the shadows and banish it from the world.
-Their battles are never-ending, for victory only delays doomsday another night.*
+Their battles are never-ending, for victory only delays doomsday another night. (**Source: Valda’s Spire of Secrets**)*

 *Investigators track supernatural threats ranging from incorporeal spirits, to nefarious vampires and lycanthropes, to incursions of demons and devils.
 Often in their investigations, they often uncover secret cults and maligned individuals who bring these supernatural threats to bear.
 It is always their goal to impede these evildoers by any means necessary, resorting to trickery, guile, magic, and bloodshed when necessary.
 To an investigator, no tactic is unthinkable when the world is at stake.*